THE BOOK OF MORMON AND ITS PURPORTED ORIGIN IS FILLED WITH NONSENSE AND FRAUD

 MORMONS BELIEVE THAT THE "LAMANITE" AMERICAN INDIANS WERE JEWS WHO ARRIVED IN 600 B.C.!

-19TH CENTURY MORMONS BELIEVED THE BOOK OF MORMON WAS NORTH AMERICAN HISTORY!
+MORMONS PROCLAIM THE BOOK OF MORMON WAS NORTH AMERICAN HISTORY!

 21ST CENTURY MORMONS BELIEVE THAT THE BOOK OF MORMON MAY BE JUST GOOD LITERATURE!

 WIKIPEDIA ENCYCLOPEDIA DISCUSSION